ldaines/seasons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Seasons is a simple plugin to automatically render text depending on the season via a shortcode.
+WordPress Seasons is a simple plugin to automatically show specific text according to the season using a shortcode.

 == Description ==